af83/ucengine-docs/Home.md

 # U.C.Engine

-U.C.Engine (Unified Collaboration Engine), is a [[publish/subscribe|http://en.wikipedia.org/wiki/PubSub]] server with persistence.
+U.C.Engine (Unified Collaboration Engine) includes:
+* a [[publish/subscribe|http://en.wikipedia.org/wiki/PubSub]] server with persistence,
+* a Javascript frontend client with a library of several realtime collaborative widgets (chat, file sharing...)
+* several backend clients that provide additional features to your application (video streaming, file converters...)

-It allows you to build real time applications like collaboration based services, live meetings, games or anything that fits well in an event driven philosophy.
+U.C.Engine allows you to build real time applications like collaboration based services, live meetings, games or anything that fits well in an event driven philosophy.

-U.C.Engine is a [[free software project|https://github.com/AF83/ucengine/blob/master/AGPL-LICENSE.txt]] written in erlang.
+U.C.Engine is a [[free software project|https://github.com/AF83/ucengine/blob/master/AGPL-LICENSE.txt]] written in erlang (server) and javascript (front client).
 It exposes a ReSTful HTTP API with JSON as its primary exchange format.

 See the [[introduction]] to learn some of the concepts of U.C.Engine.